Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 /*
 Table for the file information
 * 'id' is meaningless and only for record keeping purposes.
+* 'owner' is the public key of the owner
 * 'block is the name of the block which stores the data
 * 'name' is the file name
 * 'size' is the file size in bytes